Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/nodejs.md

 ms.topic: quickstart
 ms.date: 06/26/2019
 ms.author: aahi
-ms.openlocfilehash: 786302b882fbd59932af17ccc6a390fa41b30ac9
+ms.openlocfilehash: e9d7aeabceb77597d826d6c76dbdddc625ad45cc
-ms.sourcegitcommit: 13a289ba57cfae728831e6d38b7f82dae165e59d
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 08/09/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "68932964"
+ms.locfileid: "74383799"
 ---
-# <a name="quickstart-search-for-videos-using-the-bing-video-search-rest-api-and-nodejs"></a>Início rápido: Pesquisar vídeos usando a API REST do Pesquisa de Vídeo do Bing e o Node. js
+# <a name="quickstart-search-for-videos-using-the-bing-video-search-rest-api-and-nodejs"></a>Quickstart: Search for videos using the Bing Video Search REST API and Node.js

-Use este guia de início rápido para fazer sua primeira chamada para a API de Pesquisa de Vídeo do Bing e exibir um resultado de pesquisa da resposta JSON.
-Esse aplicativo JavaScript simples envia uma consulta de pesquisa de vídeo HTTP para a API e exibe a resposta.
-Embora esse aplicativo seja escrito em JavaScript e use o Node. js, a API é um serviço Web RESTful compatível com a maioria das linguagens de programação.
+Use this quickstart to make your first call to the Bing Video Search API and view a search result from the JSON response.
+This simple JavaScript application sends an HTTP video search query to the API, and displays the response.
+While this application is written in JavaScript and uses Node.js, the API is a RESTful Web service compatible with most programming languages.
 O código fonte deste exemplo está disponível [no GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/nodejs/Search/BingVideoSearchv7.js) com processamento de erros e anotações de código adicionais.

 ## <a name="prerequisites"></a>Pré-requisitos

 * [Node.js](https://nodejs.org/en/download/)

-* O módulo de solicitação para JavaScript
+* The Request module for JavaScript
-    * Você pode instalar este módulo usando`npm install request`
+    * You can install this module using `npm install request`

 [!INCLUDE [cognitive-services-bing-video-search-signup-requirements](../../../../includes/cognitive-services-bing-video-search-signup-requirements.md)]

-## <a name="initialize-the-application"></a>Inicializar o aplicativo
+## <a name="initialize-the-application"></a>Initialize the application

-1. Crie um novo arquivo JavaScript em seu IDE ou editor favorito.
-Defina a restrição e adicione o seguinte requisito:
+1. Create a new JavaScript file in your favorite IDE or editor.
+Set the strictness and add the following requirement:

     ```javascript
     'use strict';
     let https = require('https');
     ```

-2. Crie variáveis para seu ponto de extremidade de API, chave de assinatura e seu termo de pesquisa.
+2. Create variables for your API endpoint, subscription key, and your search term.

     ```javascript
     let subscriptionKey = 'enter key here';